Bzver/DLC-Toolkit/README.md

     - **Purge Instance by Confidence:** Delete all tracks below a set confidence threshold.
     - **Interpolate All Frames for One Instance:** Apply interpolation across all frames for a selected instance.
     - **Remove All Prediction Inside Area:** Define a region of interest to remove all predictions within it.
-    - **Segmental Auto Correct:** (Experimental) Automated correction for segments of tracks in a specific setup.
+    - **Segmental Auto Correct:** Automated correction for segments of tracks in a specific setup.
-- **Undo/Redo functionality:** Allows users to revert or reapply changes.
+- **Undo/Redo functionality:** Allows reverting or reapplying changes.
 - **Save refined predictions:** Save the modified prediction data back to a new `.h5` file.

 **Inputs:**